How To Connect Rain Barrels – DIY Guide for Homeowners

 A: When setting up your rain barrel system, it’s just as important to know what not to do and how to avoid these mistakes.

-• Making it too complicated.
-You don’t need to make it a costly solution to harvest rainwater.
+• By not making it too complicated or expensive.
+(You don’t need to make it a costly solution to harvest rainwater).

-• Keeping your barrel open.
-You must avoid having your barrel open, or you may have problems with flies or mosquitos laying eggs in the water.
+• Do not keep your barrel lid open.
+If you do, you may have problems with flies or mosquitos laying eggs in the water.

-• Not having the right setup.
+• By not having a proper setup.
 Please don’t rush into setting up a rain harvesting system before researching it.
 This can lead to many more problems down the line.

-I hope this article has given you the inspiration and confidence to have your rainwater harvesting barrel(s) and take advantage of this free resource.
+I hope this article has inspired and encouraged you to get your rainwater harvesting barrel(s) and take advantage of this free resource.

 Additional Reading